liawbeile/liawbeile.github.io/_pages/about.md

      - Learnt to apply scrum practices like sprint planning, planning/inserting/shifting tasks in product backlogs, setting definitions of 'done' for tasks, sprint review and sprint retrospectives.

 **_Feb 2021:_**
 I enrolled in a 6-month digital upskilling program called [RISE by Boston Consulting Group (BCG)](https://rise.bcg.com/business-data-analytics/) in the business and data analytics track, to build my business and digital skills.

-The course is currently ongoing, and is expected to end in early Aug 2021.
+The course ongoing and expected to end in early Aug 2021.
 - Gained business skills including creative problem solving, modelling and analysis, story lining and slide writing.
-- Completed a case project and presentation on how to increase A. Co.'s consumer electronics revenues, in a team of 6 members.
+- Completed a [case project and presentation](https://github.com/liawbeile/liawbeile.github.io/blob/master/Business%20Essentials%20Project%20-%20Company%20A.pdf) on how to increase A. Co.'s consumer electronics revenues, in a team of 6 members.
     - Examples of problem solving skills applied includes SCQ (Situation Complication Question) framework, basic data modelling involving use of assumptions and based on relevant historical or projected datasets across the different years (e.g. revenues by products, revenues by country, product price comparisons, technology brand values & more), story lining and slide writing.

 **_Mar 2021:_**
-In RISE by BCG, in the month of Mar 2021:
+In RISE by BCG:
 - Attained human centred design (HCD) skills involving the 4 main phases of research, synthesise, produce & evaluate.
-- Completed a case project and presentation on how to improve the customer journey for a non tech-savvy S. Co. mobile phone and plan customer, in the same team of 6 members.
+- Completed a [case project and presentation](https://github.com/liawbeile/liawbeile.github.io/blob/master/Human%20Centred%20Design%20-%20Company%20S.pdf) on how to improve the customer journey for a non tech-savvy S. Co. mobile phone and plan customer, in the same team of 6 members.
     - Examples of the design thinking principles and practices applied during the project include: user interviews, stakeholder journey mapping, persona mapping, Crazy 8s, Creative Matrix, Concept Poster, Evaluation.
     - Methods used involved Affinity diagramming, DVF Analysis, Impact/Difficulty Analysis, Storyboarding, Wireframing, Product Metrics.